Can a Driver Be Negligent for Wearing Headphones?

 Of course, this assumes that the driver was on the phone or listening to something at the time of the crash.
 Wearing headphones, by itself, is not necessarily negligent.
 If the driver was wearing headphones in case a call came in, for example, the fact that he or she was wearing headphones may not factor into your claim for compensation.

 Proving that a Driver Wearing Headphones Was Negligent

 In order to prove negligence, it will be necessary to conduct an investigation.
 Did the driver who hit you admit to the responding police officer that he or she was listening to music or on the phone?
 Do the driver’s phone records show that he or she was in the middle of a conversation at the time of the crash?
 Even if the driver’s headphone use was not a factor in the accident, did he or she make another mistake that entitles you to seek just compensation?
 These are all critical questions that you will want to have answered as soon as possible.

 Speak with a Car Accident Lawyer in Teaneck, NJ

 Were you injured in an accident involving a driver who was wearing headphones?
-If so, contact the Law Offices of Jeffrey S. Hasson, P.C. for a free, no-obligation consultation.
+If so, contact the Bergen County car accident attorneys at Law Offices of Jeffrey S. Hasson, P.C. for a free, no-obligation consultation.
 Our car accident attorneys can get to the bottom of what happened, and if it appears that you have a claim we can seek maximum compensation for your accident-related losses.
-Get the help you need to win the compensation you deserve – call (201) 254-8484 or tell us about your accident online now.
+Get the help you need to win the compensation you deserve – call (201) 928-0300 or contact us through our online contact form.